esphome/esphome-docs/components/graphical_layout/index.rst

     - ``char character``: Character being inspected (this is equivalent to ``args.string.at(offset)``)

 - **runs** (list of :ref:`graphical_layout-text_run`): A list of text and styles to render to the screen.
 Requires at least one run.
+- **draw_partial_lines** (*Optional*, boolean): When a text overflows the available space controls if partial lines of text will be rendered.
+If false a line of text whose height cannot fit in the available height will not be rendered.
+Defaults to false.

 .. _graphical_layout-text_run: